GlacierView/GlacierView.github.io/tutorial.md

 <img width="696" alt="Screen Shot 2021-06-08 at 2 20 02 PM" src="https://user-images.githubusercontent.com/13628543/121259245-b9894d00-c864-11eb-8612-f23ef9c46b50.png">

-These time series are smoothed using a five year moving average with a normal kernel.
+These time series are smoothed using a five year moving average with a normal kernel as mentioned above.
 This will lead to a smoothed estimate of glacier retreat/shrinkage over time.

 One can navigate the time series and click on a particular date like seen in the above image to have the Landsat image RGB from that date displayed over the bounding box of the glacier.
 This allows us to see Landsat defects and image quality visually.
 Like the below Landsat image for Kahoto Glacier on April 23, 2015.

 <img width="716" alt="Screen Shot 2021-06-08 at 2 32 30 PM" src="https://user-images.githubusercontent.com/13628543/121260709-8942ae00-c866-11eb-9f93-440b28fdaa1b.png">

+### Other glaciers

+In addition to the three main examples, one may navigate to any glacier of interest and click with the boundaries of said glacier to bring all information about the glacier into the side panel.
+Currently all of the glaciers in orange have time series data available and will display the smoothed time series in the side panel.
+All glaciers that are highlighted on the map have image data available for download.

 ### Map Layers and Navigation